GNC-nub/mosquito_data_refinement/README.md

         When running this file csv files are made for every track and stored in this directory:
         '.../database_csv/Trial_{trial_number}/Trial_{trial_number}_Track_{track_number}.csv'

-## Running main.py and nan_testing.py
+## 2. Running main.py and nan_testing.py
-After loading the dataset and setting the right path's to the right directorys the code can be run.
+Make sure you completed step one, before running any other files!

-For generating the percentage of nan data in the original code run: nan_testing.py (in the saved csv strucutre most are deleted)
+For generating the information about the nan data in the original matlab file code run: nan_testing.py

 For generating all the figures run main.py.
 There are short discriptions above every set of figure's.
+You can togle on and off the figures by adding a # in fromt of the line.

 Main.py calls mostly on the ClassMosquito.py file where three classes are written.

-    DESCRIPTION main.py
+    DESCRIPTION 'main.py'
     This script puts out all the data needed for the BSc Thesis of Nubia Middelkoop.
     This code uses 3 classes from the file ClassMosquito.py:
         Track (to load single tracks), Trials (to load single trials) and Dataset (to load the whole dataset).
-    PARAMETERS main.py
+    PARAMETERS 'ClassMosquito.py'
         The class Dataset does not take any parameters The class Trial takes only one integer as an input: The trial nuber The class Track takes two integers parameters: the trial number and the track number Some tracks don't exist in this dataset,then an error message arises.

-## The other files: accessing_data.py and landing_capturing_area.py
+## 3. The other files: accessing_data.py and landing_capturing_area.py
+Other files are called on by the ClassMosquito.py file.

-In accessing_data.py file the follwoing functions are present:
+In accessing_data.py file the following functions are present:
     accessing_track(trial, track);
     accessing_trial(trial);
     accessing_extra_info(info_field).